 We supply advanced airborne systems and products to leading military aircraft manufacturers and end users designed to enhance operational capabilities and extend aircraft life cycles.
 Our airborne systems provide a range of solutions from a single sensor to an entire cockpit avionics suite.
 We integrate our systems on fixed and rotary-wing, eastern and western, new and mature aircraft.
-Under our aircraft and helicopter upgrade programs, we integrate advanced electronic, communication, navigation, electrooptic and EW systems.
-We support life cycle extension of our customers' fleets and supply logistic support services for airborne platforms, including repair and maintenance centers, training and spare parts.
+Under our aircraft and helicopter upgrade programs, we integrate advanced electronic, communication, navigation, electro-optic and EW systems.
+We support life cycle extension of our customers' fleets and supply logistic support services for airborne platforms, including repair and maintenance centers, spare parts, training and operation of flight schools.

-Our military fixed-wing aircraft and helicopter systems and products includes a broad range of avionic systems, such as integrated flight deck systems, mission management computers, displays, digital maps and digital recorders.
-Our portfolio also includes airborne electro-optic systems such as head-up displays, airborne intelligence gathering systems such as SkEye WAPSTM (wide area persistent video surveillance), precision guidance systems and aircraft structural components.
-It also includes a range of aircraft tactical, virtual, appended and embedded trainers and simulators.
+Our military fixed-wing aircraft and helicopter systems and products include a broad range of avionic systems, such as integrated flight deck systems, mission management computers, displays, digital maps and digital recorders.
+Our portfolio also includes airborne electro-optic systems such as head-up displays, airborne intelligence gathering systems, precision guidance systems, aircraft structural components and a range of aircraft tactical, virtual, appended and embedded trainers and simulators.

-Our programs for military fixed-wing aircraft and helicopters encompass full scale aircraft upgrades, system upgrades, system and product supply, training, simulators and logistic support.
-The customers and end users for our military fixedwing aircraft and helicopter programs include a wide range of air forces and other governmental defense and homeland security forces worldwide, as well as major fixed-wing aircraft and helicopter manufacturers.
+The customers and end users for our military fixed-wing aircraft and helicopter programs include a wide range of air forces and other governmental defense and homeland security forces worldwide, as well as major fixed-wing aircraft and helicopter manufacturers.